 Individual contributor != I work alone.

 We think about productivity at a team level, and not as much as individuals.
 People have different strengths, and we want to take advantage of that while investing in our weaknesses to make the team more versatile and robust over the long term.
+A huge part of why we all love working at Sparkswap is that we get to come to work everyday and collaborate with one another.
+We (Brad, Martine, Danny, and Trey) feel lucky to have found our tribe and we think this is by far our biggest (and most unfair) advantage.
+Our tribe is collaborative, we genuinely like and care about one another, and we’re all passionate about doing really great work.

-We work better as a team than we would as individuals.
+We truly work better as a team than we do as individuals.
 It is common for people to “check in with the team” at various points on a project to get feedback and bring everyone up to speed.
 We frequently work in teams of 2 instead of the whole group.
 For particularly thorny issues during design or code review, we all think through the problem together.
 (We literally sit together around a whiteboard to solve it together.)

 We are co-located in part because we think the high bandwidth communication (both intellectual and emotional) that comes with in-person working is worth the trade-off of losing some (many) candidates.
 It’s incredibly important to us that all new hires consider themselves to be a mentor, a good teammate, and an enthusiastic learner.